jharwell/sierra/README.rst

 .. code-block:: text

-   "Here is the simulator/environment I want, the deliverables I want to generate, and the data I want on them — GO."
+   "Here is the simulator/processing pipeline I want to run, the final deliverables I want to generate, and the data I want on them — GO."

 Think of it as a **backend compiler for research**: a description of what you want in, a fully executed experiment with processed results out.